 Science Magazine announced its 9th annual Dance Your PhD Contest — a competition for best explaining your PhD research in an interpretive dance.

-My treasure of a dentist, the smartest and most caring of all dentists that I ever had, said the darnest thing to me the other day: “You do research, really?
+My treasure of a dentist, the most caring of all dentists I ever had, said the darnest thing to me the other day: “You do research, really?
 Good for you.
 I could never do it myself, it’s so boring.”
-She said that as she was reaching for an oddly shaped sharp implement which, she explained, was “like a cookie-cutter, but for the gums.”
+She said it as she was reaching for a sharp triangular implement which, she explained earlier, was “like a cookie-cutter, but for the gums.”
 Cookie-cutting gums is fun for her, you see.
 Research is boring.
-My jaw would have dropped if my mouth was not already propped wide open with a different oddly shaped (this one rubbery, rather than sharp) implement.
+My jaw would have dropped if my mouth was not already propped wide open with a different triangular (this one rubbery, not sharp) implement.

 I was saddened by the death of Andy Grove, the former Intel CEO who drove the growth of Silicon Valley.